NVIDIA/optix-toolkit/README.md

 If you encounter problems or if you have any questions, we encourage you to post on the [OptiX developer forum](https://forums.developer.nvidia.com/c/gaming-and-visualization-technologies/visualization/optix/167).

+## Third-party libraries

+The OptiX Toolkit build system employs a "download if missing" workflow.
+The following third-party libraries are downloaded and built if necessary:
+- Imath 3.1.5 or later
+- OpenEXR 3.1.5 or later
+- GLFW 3.3 or later
+- glad (any recent version)

+The DemandLoading library can optionally employ OpenImageIO to read image files (see below).

+### vcpkg

+The OptiX Toolkit repository uses [vcpkg](https://github.com/microsoft/vcpkg) to download and build third party libraries.
+OTK includes the `vcpkg` repository as a submodule and generates a `vcpkg` manifest that specifies which third-party libraries are required.
+CMake then invokes `vcpkg` to download and build these packages during configuration.

+The use of `vcpkg` can be disabled by configuring with `OTK_USE_VCPKG=OFF`.
+It is disabled by default if the OTK repository is included as a submodule within another project (because generating a top-level `vcpkg` manifest is presumptuous under such circumstances).

-### Disabling FetchContent
+### FetchContent

-The OptiX Toolkit uses CMake's `FetchContent` feature to download and build any missing third-party libraries.
+If `vcpkg` is disabled, the OptiX Toolkit can use CMake's `FetchContent` feature to download and build any missing third-party libraries.
 The use of `FetchContent` can be disabled by setting `OTK_FETCH_CONTENT=OFF` during CMake configuration, which is necessary when building statically linked libraries, as described below.

 When `FetchContent` is disabled, the following CMake configuration variables should be used to specify the locations of the third-party libraries: `Imath_DIR`, `OpenEXR_DIR`, `glfw3_DIR`, and